 The Free Application for Federal Student Aid (FAFSA)

 for the 2015-2016 academic year opens January 1, 2015.
 You should complete the FAFSA as soon as possible.
 Filing your FAFSA by February 1, 2015

-assures full consideration for all types of financial Aid.
-If you file your FAFSA after February 15, aid will be based on available funding.
-Therefore, do not continue to delay, as funds may run out and you may lose your chance to be considered.
+ensures full consideration for all types of financial aid.
+If you file your FAFSA after February 1, aid will be based on available funding.
+Therefore, file your FAFSA as soon as possible after January 1, 2015; do not delay.

 and complete your FAFSA today.
 Don't miss out on your opportunity for funding.

 Federal Direct Loan Interest Rates Update

 Congress has passed and the President has signed the Bipartisan Student Loan Certainty Act of 2013, which ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each spring for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.

 The following table provides the interest rates for new Direct Loans made on or after July 1, 2014, and before July 1, 2015.
 These rates will apply to all new Direct Loans made during this time.

 |Direct Unsubsidized Loans (Graduate or Professional Students)